Issung/Issung/_posts/2024-04-28-windowsimprovements.md

 * [**Classic Full Context Menus**](https://winaero.com/how-to-enable-full-context-menus-in-windows-11): The new context menu used for explorer looks nice but often just requires you to perform an extra click to get what you really want.
 * [**Disable Background Apps**](https://winaero.com/windows-11-disable-background-apps): Disable a whole lot of default background apps that no one ever uses.
 * [**Ads and Unwanted Apps**](https://winaero.com/how-to-disable-ads-in-windows-11): Disable all ads and tracking within this menu.
-* [**Disable Web Search**](https://winaero.com/disable-web-search-in-windows-10-taskbar): This stops the search in the taskbar from searching the web, which leads to a slow and innacurate experience.
+* [**Disable Web Search**](https://winaero.com/disable-web-search-in-windows-10-taskbar): Disable web searching from the start menu / staskbar, which leads to a slow and innacurate experience.
-* [**Disable Cortana**](https://winaero.com/disable-cortana-in-windows-10-anniversary-update-version-1607): More taskbar efficiency and save some memory.
+* [**Disable Cortana**](https://winaero.com/disable-cortana-in-windows-10-anniversary-update-version-1607): Save taskbar space and save some memory.
+* [**Disable Copilot**](https://winaero.com/disable-windows-copilot/): Save taskbar space and even more memory.

-### Taskbar Rubbish
+### Taskbar Clutter
 The taskbar comes with a lot of useless buttons now that can be disabled to free up space for more important apps!
 Right-click the bar and select "Taskbar Settings".
 * Say bye-bye to the search button, pressing the Windows key and typing is much faster than moving your mouse to a 1x1 centimetre area.
 * Kick the "Task view" button to the curb, the same function can be accessed via `WinKey + Tab` or you can get used to the faster `Alt + Tab`.
 * Copilot - Can be accessed with `WinKey + C`.
 * Widgets...
 They're slow and mostly contain clickbait news articles, no thanks.
-If you really to use them, the shortcut is `WinKey + W`.
+If you really like them, the shortcut is `WinKey + W`.

 ### Startup Apps
 Within the new Task Manager (open with `CTRL + SHIFT + ESCAPE`) you can manage which programs start with Windows, this can come with some undesirables such as Microsoft Teams or OneDrive that can be freely disabled if you don't plan to use them at all.
 The list will grow as you install more onto your machine so it is good to check it occasionally to keep your startup experience speedy.